 Gold Silver IRA Custodians: The Professional Guide to Choosing IRA Custodians for Gold and Precious Metals

-What Gold Silver IRA Custodians Do (and Why They Matter)
+What Gold Silver IRA Custodians Do and Why They Matter

-Core responsibilities of IRA custodians
+Core Responsibilities of IRA Custodians

 - Support rollovers from an existing IRA or other retirement accounts and coordinate transfers from a bank account where applicable.

-- Issue account statements, valuations, and tax reporting; help manage contribution limits, tax benefits, and tax advantages depending on the account type.
+- Issue account statements, valuations, and tax reporting; manage contribution limits, tax benefits, and tax advantages depending on the account type.

 - Support distributions, including required minimum distributions for traditional IRAs at retirement age, and facilitate in-kind distributions of physical metals when permitted.